damsog/DIP_Classes_Python/README.md

-Digital Image Processing classes using opencv and python
+Learning Digital Image Processing using the OpenCV library and python